cibero42/cibero42/README.md

 # Hey there!
 I'm Renato 👋

 I'm a cybersecurity nerd curious about Blue Team and Intelligence.
-I love building tools to protect systems and data, and I share them right here.
+I love building tools and guides to protect systems and data, and I share them right here.

 Currently, I'm the Docker Working Group Leader and part of the security team at Mautic, helping to handle security incidents project-wise as a volunteer.

+I'm also dedicated to improving the cybersecurity knowledge of [UNICAMP](https://www.unicamp.br) undergraduates, by delivering hands-on training, hosting CTF events, and connecting students with leading professionals for specialized workshops, through the [Cybersecurity League](http://www.lics.tec.br).

 ## Related Open-source Projects
+* **[Autodumper](https://github.com/casfergroup/autodumper)**: Docker image that backups databases and sends the data to a remote host using Rclone.
 * **[Enigmafy](https://github.com/cibero42/enigmafy)**: Securely encrypt archives and folders for private online sharing.
-* **[Autodumper](https://github.com/casfergroup/autodumper)**: Docker image that backups databases and sends the data to a remote host using Rclone.
 * **[Mautic Docker Image](https://github.com/mautic/docker-mautic)**: The official Docker image for Mautic.
+* **[Pandora](https://pandora.casfergroup.com)**: Webindex of red team cybersecurity tools.

 ## Let's Connect